blakeb211/ames-housing/Article.md

+This article outlines a better Sklearn modeling process using companion libraries.
+Companion libraries can reduce the boilerplate and add new functionality (like AutoML) to your existing process.

+Based on a (very small) survey of working data scientists--experienced and inexperienced Sklearn users should find something new here.

-This article outlines a cleaner modeling process using Sklearn and a few companion libraries.
-It guides the reader on how to create the full range of ML models--regularized linear, bagged and boosted trees, to deep neural networks and automated modeling (automl)--on the Ames housing dataset.
+The companion code demonstrates these points on the full range of ML models--regularized linear, bagged and boosted trees, to deep neural networks and automated modeling (automl)--on the Ames housing dataset.

-A very small survey of working data scientists suggests that experienced and inexperienced Sklearn users will find something new here.

-The code is here.
-Steps left out of the article can be found there easily.

-Companion libraries help us reduce our boilerplate and add new functionality to the widely used Sklearn.
 * Feature-Engine - provides simpler tranformers, reducing boilerplate and tightening up pipelines
 * Yellowbrick - provides wrappers over estimators to make common visualizations quickly
 * XGBoost - provides an additional (and widely popular) gradient boosting implementation